 First, let’s make sure we have a clear goal in mind: delivering analytics to customers.
-That is, giving customers the data they need to understand their business and make better decisions.
-To this end, embedding is simply a strategy, not the goal, and we want to avoid conflating the two.
+By analytics, we talking about giving your customers the right tools (e.g., charts and dashboards) and materials (the relevant data) to understand their business and make better decisions.

 The bar for high quality external analytics

-- Give customers the ability to analyze their own data.
+- Gives customers the ability to analyze their own data.

-- Restrict their analysis to only the data they’re authorized to see.
+- Restricts their analysis to only the data they’re authorized to see.

-The order below situates the strategies from low effort (1) to high (4):
+The strategies below are ranked from low effort (1) to high (4):

 - The Metabase sidecar (start here)